ulixee/hero/unblocked/specification/README.md

 Called anytime a new Browser will be launched.
 The hooking method (eg, [BrowserEmulator](./IBrowserEmulator.ts)) can manipulate the `browser.engine.launchArguments` to control Chrome launch arguments.
 A list can be found [here](https://peter.sh/experiments/chromium-command-line-switches/).

 _browser: [`IBrowser`](./agent/browser/IBrowser.ts)_ a Browser instance.
-Do not manipulate beyond `launchArguments` unless you really know what you're doing.
+Do not manipulate beyond `browser.engine.launchArguments` unless you really know what you're doing.
-_launchArgs: [`IBrowserLaunchArgs`](./agent/browser/IBrowserLaunchArgs.ts)_ arguments provided by a user or set in the environment that an emulator should use to appropriately set the `launchArguments`
+_browserUserConfig: [`IBrowserUserConfig`](./agent/browser/IBrowserUserConfig.ts)_ arguments provided by a user or set in the environment that an emulator should use to appropriately configure `browser.engine.launchArguments`

 NOTE: a new browser might be reused by an implementor, so you should not assume this method will be called one-to-one with your scraper sessions.